VOLUNTEERING OPPORTUNITIES

 Here are some of the ways you can help:

-Ground Crew at the airport – if you’d like to become more involved than just a greeter, each airport has a volunteer Honor Flight ground crew that actively assists the hubs as they make their way from the gate to the buses, and again when they return to the airport and make their way from the buses to the gate.
+If you’d like to become more involved than just a greeter, each airport has a volunteer Honor Flight ground crew that actively assists the hubs as they make their way from the gate to the buses, and again when they return to the airport and make their way from the buses to the gate.
 The ground crew is directed by a volunteer Honor Flight Airport Ground Crew coordinator.
 Typical assistance includes directing the hubs through the terminal as they navigate the turns to the buses, assisting at the elevators and escalators as needed, monitoring bathrooms, loading wheelchairs and luggage on buses, and positioning greeters in a receiving line.
 Opportunities are available for early-risers for arrivals, some mid-day arrivals or departures, or evening departures.
 Time commitment is typically 2-4 hours per arrival or departure, depending on the number of flights and number of Veterans on the trip.

-Guardian & Floater Opportunities
+DC-based Guardian & Floater Opportunities

 Serving as a DC-based Guardian is a rewarding experience and a great responsibility.
-Guardians are expected to meet the Honor Flight at the airport gate upon arrival, spend the entire day with their assigned Veteran on the bus and at every stop along the way, and return with the group to the gate for departure.
-From the moment the Veterans are in our hands until we return them to their loved ones in the evening, Guardians will be asked to treat these heroes as if they are family and ensure that every Veteran has a safe, memorable, and rewarding experience.
+Guardians are expected to meet the Honor Flight at the airport gate or other DC-based originating point upon arrival, spend the entire day with their assigned Veteran on the bus and at every stop along the way, and return with the group to the gate for departure.
+From the moment the Veterans are in our hands until we return them to their loved ones in the evening, DC-based Guardians will be asked to treat these heroes as if they are family and ensure that every Veteran has a safe, memorable, and rewarding experience.

 Some Honor Flight hubs request volunteers to serve as Floaters.
 A Floater functions much in the same way as a Guardian; however, he or she is not assigned to one specific Veteran.
 They help ensure the safety and efficient movement of the group as a whole.
 Please be advised that if you volunteer as a Guardian, you might be asked to serve as a Floater instead, depending on the needs of the hub.